Skip to main content

 Revolutionary America 1775-1783

 As part of the U.S. semiquincentennial celebration, the National Society Daughters of the American Revolution (NSDAR) and the Pomeroy Foundation partnered to establish a national marker program to commemorate historical points of interest significant to the Revolutionary War period.
-The historic markers will feature a blue background with tan lettering to honor the colors used by General George Washington’s regiment during the American Revolution.
+The historic markers will feature a blue background with gold lettering.
 Funding will be provided for at least 250 markers to be installed at sites across the country with an emphasis on underrepresented voices.

 North Carolina Civil Rights Trail